svelezpernett98/Test-Automation-Framework/README.md

 ### Writing Tests

-1. Create a Page Class
+1. Create a Page Class:
 Add a new class in the pageobjectsclasses package for the web page you want to automate.
 Define WebElements and methods to interact with these elements.

-2. Create a Test Class
+2. Create a Test Class:
 Add a new test class in the test_framework_theory package.
 Use TestNG annotations to define test methods.

 ### Test Results